 Read on to learn more.

 1. Make writing a game – have fun with it.

-Writing about yourself for important transitions such as applying for a competitive education program or plum job is not easy.
-Why is that?
+Writing about yourself is not easy.
+Yet for important transitions such as applying for a competitive education program or plum job, it’s necessary.

 Perhaps you are someone who knows so much about yourself, it’s hard to decide what to say, so you feel overwhelmed.
 On the other hand, maybe you don’t really know yourself well, so struggle to find something interesting to write about.
 Then there is the uncertainty of not knowing who our readers are or what they want.
 We can’t read their minds.
 So we hesitate and procrastinate on our writing goals.

 These challenges are normal, so don’t beat yourself up.
 Instead, turn your writing tasks into a game – one that has players, rules, sometimes time constraints, often both prizes (the offer) and penalties (the rejection).
 While the game makes you sweat here and there, the more you play, the more you build writing strategies and skills and hopefully, enjoy the game of writing.

 The players in this game of writing for competitive work or education applications are you, your readers (who you want on your side) and your competitors (who you want to beat to the finish line.)
 Sometimes there are gatekeepers, those you must convince of your worthiness in order to be seen by the readers who have the ultimate power to decide your fate.

 The rules of the writing game vary, depending on who is your reader and what is the prize.
 You must study your reader carefully to figure out what’s important to them before you begin to engage with them through writing.

 As a skill-based game, writing is a tool that helps you learn about yourself.
 You have no idea what to say?
 Great!
 Write stuff down so that you can start to get a better idea.
 Keep writing and eventually you’ll find your voice.